 Links on Android Authority may earn us a commission.
 Learn more.

-Water Eject on iPhone 13: What it is, what it does, and how to get it
+Water Eject on iPhone: What it is, what it does, and how to get it

 Also read: The best waterproof phones around

 To use Water Eject on the iPhone 13 (or any iPhone with iOS 14 or newer), you'll need the Water Eject Shortcut.
 Download the Shortcuts app from the Apple App Store.
 Then open Safari and go to ShortcutsGallery.com.
 Find Water Eject and go into its Shortcut page.
 Select Get shortcut, and the Shortcuts app will open it.
-Tap on Add Shortcut, hit the Water Eject Shortcut, and pick Begin Water Ejection.
+Tap on Add Shortcut, hit the Water Eject Shortcut, select Start, and pick an intensity level.